-The sharp eggshells are said to deter slugs and other soft-bodied bugs from feasting on your garden.
+The sharp eggshells will deter slugs, snails and other soft-bodied bugs from feasting on your garden.

-Side note: Strawberry plants grow well with the addition of natural potassium from the eggshells.
+Note: Strawberry plants grow well with the addition of natural potassium from the eggshells.

 Instead of tossing them in the trash, use eggshells to improve your garden soil and to deter pests.

 Using Eggshells to Improve Your Soil

-Eggshells add calcium to the soil.
-Tomato plants love the addition of calcium to the soil.
+And tomato plants love the addition of calcium to the soil.